taataa/tapspace/docs/api/v2/index.md

 - *vec*
   - a Vector, or {x,y,z} in the same space.
 - *tolerance*
   - optional number.
-Default to affineplane.epsilon
+Defaults to affineplane.epsilon

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>